schen26/API_Test/README.md

 Place the required URL into ResponseTest class to check:

-  - response code (200 for successful connection)
+  - response code (200 OK/404 Not Found)
   - API headers (numbers vary from API to API)

 Place the required URL or JSON file path into GhibliFilmTest class to check:

   - JSON payload

-> Need to create new JSON file of the containing the data and get the
+> Need to create new JSON file containing the data in the resource directory if using file path method.